Isaac

 What mattered was that someone did the binding.

-I am so proud you chose the better part,
+I am so glad you chose the better part,

 Where mountains slump, forgetting sacred duty,